Unboxed-Software/solana-course/content/movie-review-pt3.md

 }
 ```

-Then you simply follow the same steps as before and match against the data structure returned from the call to `unpack`
+Then you simply follow the same steps as before and match against the data structure returned from the call to `unpack`.

 ```rust
 let instruction = ExampleInstruction::unpack(instruction_data)?;